rlawrence41/pubassist/README.md

 ```

-3. Application Structure
+3. **Application Structure**
 The structure of the PubAssist application is designed to be easy to navigate and deploy.
 Key directories include:

-/app: Contains the core PHP files for handling business logic.
+**/demo**: Application folder (can be renamed) contains generated SPAs that are available for the web service.
+This will be the root directory for your web application.
-/generator: Contains the code used to generate SPAs for each resource.
+**/<appresourceName>:** Contains the files necessary to execute the SPA for the resource.
-/demo: Contains generated SPAs that are available for the web service.
+**/generator:** Contains the code used to generate SPAs for each resource.
+Kept separate to avoid problems with the live application.
-/config: Contains configuration files for setting up the application environment.
+**/config**: Contains configuration files for setting up the application environment.

-Usage
+## Usage
 Once installed, PubAssist is ready for use out of the box.
 You can log in to the application via the web interface and begin managing your business operations.
 The system does not require any customization or tailoring for basic functionality, making it easy to deploy in a variety of environments.

-##Contributing
+## Contributing
 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes.
 4. Submit a pull request with a detailed explanation of your changes.

-##License
+## License
 This project is licensed under the MIT License.